HarrySolsem/MyCVRepository/pages/resume.md

 ## EDUCATION

-**I have earned a total of a hundred and thirtythree credits.
-A bachelors degree is eqvivalent to a hundred and thirty credits.**

 ### School of Management, Coachteam - House of Leadership, 2024.8

 Modular leadership course with topics such as ‘Good Leadership’, ‘Self-Leadership’, ‘Team Leadership’, ‘Communication’, and ‘Stress Management and Performance’